SuzanaRistic/RestaurangBokning/README.md

 # Group Assignment in React - The Lazy Bee evening brunch restaurant

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Description of the project
+## Description of the project

-_In this React project we did offical website in both desktop and mobile screen for The Lazy Bee restaurant.
-All pages contain header with spinning logo of The Lazy Bee restaurant, as well as footer with information about restaurants place, open hours and contact number.
-This website starts with landingpage where you can find links for menu and table resarvation.
-Menu leads you to information of what food restaurants serves where you can as well find a link to table booking.
-Table booking starts with guest being able to choose how many people are visiting restaurant as well as date and time of the booking.
-Guest can continue to page where he can enter his contact information and confirm booking after which he will recive confirmation mail.
-In confirmation mail the guest will recive link to cancel booking if wished.
-Administrative route is available for restaurant to make cancelations and changes to existing bookings._
+_In this React project we did an offical website in both desktop and mobile screen for The Lazy Bee restaurant.

+All pages contain header with spinning logo of The Lazy Bee restaurant, as well as a footer with information about the location of the restaurant, opening hours and contact details.

+On the landinpage of the website you can find links to the menu and the table resarvation.
+Menu gives the viewer/potential guest an overview of the food served as well a link to table booking page

+The booking page gives the guest the possibility to choose the number of guests as well as date and time of the requested booking.
+The guest can continue to page where she/he can enter his contact information and confirm booking after which she/he will recive a confirmation mail.
+In confirmation mail the guest will recive cancelation link.

+Finally, there is an administrative route available for restaurant employees to make cancelations and changes to existing bookings._

 ## Installation instructions